Travel Nurse Salary Trends for 2026

 What is average salary estimates of mid career nurses?

 The median salary represents mid-career nurses and is the most stable benchmark across states.
-Based on your dataset, the national average median salary across top states is $118,696 annually and $57.07 hourly.
+The national average median salary across top states is $118,696 annually and $57.07 hourly.

 California and Hawaii significantly pull this upward, while Connecticut and DC sit closer to balanced ranges.
 This spread highlights how geography heavily impacts earnings.